INTI-CMNB/KiBot/docs/source/configuration/outputs/KiRiOptions.rst

 .. _KiRiOptions_revision:

 -  ``revision`` :index:`: <pair: output - kiri - options; revision>` [:ref:`string <string>`] (default: ``'HEAD'``) Starting point for the commits, can be a branch, a hash, etc.
-   Note that this can be a revision-range, consult the gitrevisions manual for more information.
+   Note that this can be a revision-range, consult the gitrevisions manual for more information. |br|
+   Ignored when `commits` is not empty.

 .. _KiRiOptions_variant: